Archived Knowledge Base articles from T.I. Performance.

 1. Wipe off the white paste (where present) with a rag and methylated spirits or isopropyl alcohol.

-1. Once you have removed all clear lacquer, use some 600 grit sandpaper and lightly scuff the terminals, no more than 3 or 4 scuffs.
+1. Once you are sure have removed all of the clear coating with the screwdriver, use 600 grit sandpaper to lightly scuff the terminals, no more than 1 or 2 scuffs.
 Do not over sand, or you will remove the protective silver coloured solder.
-Finally, give the terminals a clean with some methylated sprits or isopropyl alcohol to remove any oils or residue and ensure the best possible contact.
+Finally, give the terminals a wipe with some methylated sprits or isopropyl alcohol to remove any oils or residue and ensure the best possible electrical contact.

 1. AU Series 1 only.
 If your ECU is missing two small black resistors between the pads circled in the picture on the top side of the board, you will need to join the J3 Enable links on the back side of the board as shown in the Figure 4 for the J3 port to detect the Chip.